Azure/GenAIOps/labs/evaluating.md

 > 🎥 **Watch the step-by-step demo**: [Evaluating your App](https://www.youtube.com/embed/Pv2FHpBlh0Q?autoplay=1)

 In this lab, you’ll use the built-in evaluation harness in gpt-rag orchestrator template to measure how well your agent answers real questions from your knowledge base (e.g., the Contoso Electronics Employee Handbook).
-The template includes an `evaluations` folder with a Python script (`evaluate.py`) and a test dataset (`chat_eval_data.jsonl`).
+The template includes an `evaluations` folder with a Python script (`evaluate.py`) and a test dataset (`golden-dataset.jsonl`).
 You will run that script from PowerShell (or a shell), inspect the JSON output locally, then review the same results in the Azure AI Foundry portal under your AI Foundry project’s **Evaluations** tab.

 ## Success Criteria